 Welcome, this is Mirissa Jackson, a Licensed Certified Social Work- Clinical.
 Ms. Jackson is from Chicago, Illinois, where she obtained her bachelors at Western Illinois University and her masters at the University of Urbana Champaign in Social Work with an emphasis on clinical mental health.

 Ms. Jackson has seven years of experience as a mental health professional and four years as a clinical therapist.
 Ms. Jackson is eager to engage minorities in the process of healing institutional, generational, and systematic trauma.
-In session with Ms. Jackson, she allows her clients to take off their masks, suits, and uniforms and be themselves.
+In sessions with Ms. Jackson, she allows her clients to take off their mask, suits, and uniform and be themselves.
 During the session with Ms. Jackson, you will have an opportunity to explore change and address issues that are most important to you.
-Together both of you will develop a realistic plan for change that will ascend you in your mental health journey.
+Together the both of you will develop a realistic plan for change that will ascend you in your mental health journey.

 Ms. Jackson’s interventions utilized include specific treatment modalities such as, but are not limited to Trauma Focused Cognitive Behavioral Therapy, Dialectical Behavior, Seeking Safety, Strengths-Based Approaches, and Brainspotting.

 Ms. Jackson’s approach to therapy is simple; She is committed to the mental health, emotional well-being, and general wellness of her clients.
 This understanding coupled with her formal training and life experience arms her with the unique ability to meet you where you are on your mental health journey and help navigate you toward your desired goals.

 Aside from therapy, Ms. Jackson is an avid world traveler who enjoys connecting with new people and learning about different cultures.
 Ms. Jackson in her free time loves to read and volunteer.